- Graduate Teaching Assistant Workshop

-All students MUST pass the Workshop before you can teach as a GTA.
-All non-native speakers of English must also pass an oral exam of English called the SPEAK test.
+All students MUST pass the Workshop before being able to teach as a GTA.
+All non-native speakers of English must pass an oral exam in English called the SPEAK test prior to the Workshop.

-To register for the Workshop and/or the SPEAK test, your department chair will send us a list of names of those they are considering for the GTA positions.
+Your department chair will send us a list of the names of those they are considering for the GTA positions.
 Once we receive the list, we will contact you via email and ask you to register for the Workshop.